Aquiring a Patient Condition Report

 Information that can be released:

-Phoebe Putney Memorial Hospital patient condition reports are available by contacting the PR/Marketing department at (229) 312-7106.
+The hospital may release patient condition and location information only if the patient has not stated that he or she does not want information released, including information confirming his or her presence in the hospital.
 The patient's general condition may be released only if the inquiring person identifies the patient by name and correct spelling of the name, and if the patient is listed in our patient directory.
-Only a one-word condition may be released: good, fair, serious, critical or undetermined.
+Only a one-word condition may be released: undetermined, good, fair, serious or critical.

 Information that cannot be released: